resetcontrol/php-template/root/README.md

 cp .env.example .env
 ```

-Update the `.env` file with the proper values of your development environment:
+Update the `.env` file with the proper values for your development environment:

 _[TODO]: Add required environment variables and how to configure them._